openshift/openshift-origin-design/web-console/project-details/storage-metrics.md

 # Storage usage Metrics

 ## Open Questions
-- What would we want the thresholds for the donut chart to be?
-Are the defaults ok?
 - Will these storage metrics be tied to any events or warnings so that we can proactively inform users of any storage problems?
-- Is `NA` indeed how we want to show that the metric doesn't exist?
-Should we add a tooltip to that as well?

 ## Storage List Page